 She is a member of The Grove (www.grovelevel.com) in Maysville, Ga.
 Cathy and her husband, Zane, have three children; Patrick, Mark and Michelle.

+In addition to teaching, during the past six summers Ashley has been invited to participate in grading AP Calculus exams.
 Ashley’s research in abstract algebra (more specifically Moufang Loops) is published in the journal Commentationes Mathematicae Universitatis Carolinae.
-At the present time she works on a research team from University of Georgia studying students’ concept of mathematical proof.
-During the past six summers Ashley has been invited to participate in grading AP Calculus exams
+She also actively presents her mathematics education research at conferences and works on a research team at University of Georgia studying students’ concept of mathematical proof.
+Lastly, Ashley is a newlywed.
+She was married in May 2013.

 A native of Florence, S. C., Georgia received a Bachelor of Science in mathematics and economics from Francis Marion College and a Master of Arts in mathematics education from Piedmont College.